Key Takeaways:

 However, this lag makes it easier to identify false signals afterwards.
 Traders commonly use these crosses to affirm trends or signals, particularly with other indicators.

-Some experts say a golden cross happens when the 50-day moving average exceeds the 100-day moving average.
+Some experts say this pattern happens when the 50-day moving average exceeds the 100-day moving average.
 Others say it’s when the 50-day moving average crosses the 200-day moving average.

 The chart initially shows a decline in the 50-day moving average until it hits a level the market can’t sustain, while the 200-day moving average stabilizes after a slight drop.